Process modelling fundamentals

 Sub Topics

 This topic will introduce the fundamental concepts relevant to modelling data processes.
-We will also discuss various techniques and tools used to design process models effectively.
+Various techniques and tools used to design process models effectively will also be discussed.

 In this topic, you will learn about: